router5/router5/docs/migration/migrating-from-6.x-to-7.x.md

     - `router5-plugin-persistent-params`
 - `useMiddleware` no longer returns your router instance, but a function to remove the added middleware.
 You can still pass multiple middleware, in which case calling the teardown function will remove all of them.
 - `usePlugin` no longer returns your router instance, but a function to remove the added plugin.
 You can still pass multiple plugins, in which case calling the teardown function will remove all of them.
+- `hasPlugin` method has been removed, and `pluginName` is no longer needed
 - Cloning is now done using a `cloneRouter` function, and it no longer re-uses existing dependencies
     ```js
     import { cloneRouter } from 'router5'